stephaniecrocker91/drf-api-simplybookings/README.md

 * * *

 * Allow READ-ONLY access to every user
-* Allow update and delete only to owner of resource.
+* Allow update and delete only to profiles with field user.profile.is_admin == True.

 * * *